-33. Cabinet Scrutiny Committee - Standing Report to December 2007 (Item.
-A6)
+33. Cabinet Scrutiny Committee - Standing Report to December 2007 (Item A6 - Report by Assistant to the Chief Executive)

 (1) Concern was expressed by some Members that, at its meetings, Cabinet did not appear to be giving any consideration to the Committee's recommendations.
 Mr Law offered to raise this concern with the Leader of the Council with a view to arranging a discussion between the Leader and the Committee's Chairman and Spokesmen.